HackLinux/e8/readme.md

 a working simulated virtual machine where every piece of code is easily comprehensible and every experiment is easily repeatable?

-I think this is a question that worth answering in my short, boring and pathetic life, and E8 is my try to answer it.
+I think this is one of the several questions that worth an answer in my short, boring and pathetic life, and E8 is my try to answer it.

 ### Why not x86 or ARM or simply MIPS?
 Why not JVM, LuaVM, LLVM byte code?